santiagosayshey/DigiBrain/content/Dictionarry/Streaming Services v2.md

 Major Rankings are based on [capeshit.lol](https://capeshit.lol/).
 For a full understanding of these rankings, please review their comparisons.
 Other services have been added based on similar bitrates.

 Blue services have been ranked using similar bitrate nomination.
-Comparisons are not necessary here, as most releases won't be available elsewhere.
+- Tier 1: > 6000Mbps
+- Tier 2: 3000 - 6000Mbps
+- Tier 3: < 3000Mbps

 | Rank | General         | Asia         | Korean | Dutch           | UK              |
 | ---- | --------------- | ------------ | ------ | --------------- | --------------- |